printf

 x

-This API provides the formatted output function in the CPU domain or NPU domain debugging scenario.
+Provides the formatted output function for debugging in the CPU domain and NPU domain.

 Call the printf API to print required log information at the target position in the operator kernel implementation code.
 An example is as follows.